delphix/dct-sdk-go/README.md

 # DCT Go Client SDK

-This is a Go Client SDK leveraging the DCT Orbital APIGW.
+This is a Go Client SDK leveraging the DCT APIGW.

 For SDK usage, please refer to [OPENAPI-README.md](OPENAPI-README.md) file